m0ru/bak/04_solution.md

 The downside of this approach is that every script file will be loaded separately and cross-compiled (see below in [section @sec:cross-compilation]), i.e. turning every page-load into a full build -- with a build-times of 1-5 minutes for a codebase with >16k lines of JavaScript and ~20 dependencies (translating into >800 indirect-dependencies, and -- more representatively -- 5MB of unminified and 1.5MB of minified code as of 2017/09^[Owner-webapp in September 2017: <https://github.com/researchstudio-sat/webofneeds/tree/69de16c1c7bc8495d915696665ae73b4dd1fd8f6/webofneeds/won-owner-webapp/src/main/webapp>]). <!-- TODO calculate all stats against this commit -->

 A solution there, which is necessary for production anyway, is to bundle the modules into one JavaScript-file via `jspm bundle lib/main --inject` or by using `gulp-jspm` [see ref. @gulpjspm] in our gulp-based build-setup (see [section @sec:gulp]).
 Additionally, the resulting bundle was minified (e.g. by shortening variable names, dropping non-essential white-space-characters, etc).
-Together these reduced the all-important page-load times to -- still excessive -- 16 seconds on a simulated 3G connection [see ref. @Pageloadperformanceoptimisation].
+Together these reduced the all-important page-load times to -- still excessive -- 16 seconds on a simulated 3G connection [see ref. @Pageloadperformanceoptimisationa].
 Further **page-load-optimizations** pushed this down to 4.5s (see [section @sec:page-load-optimizations])

 #### Cross-compilation {#sec:cross-compilation}